EnterpriseDB/repmgr/FAQ.md

   Note that after registering a delayed standby, `repmgrd` will only start once the metadata added in the master node has been replicated.

+- How can I get `repmgrd` to rotate its logfile?

+  Configure your system's `logrotate` service to do this; see example in README.md